Header Graphic

 June 13, 2014 @ 11:59 PM

 I took a call yesterday from a gentleman who said his chimney cap would get very dirty and clog up and was looking for a solution.
 He has an insulated class a chimney and a wood stove.
 The issue that causes this is the insulated chimney does such a good job of keeping the flue gases hot that it will hardly accumulate in the chimney.
 Once it hits the cold metal of the chimney cap it builds up rapidly.
-There is no real solution, however this may help.
+There is no real solution, however this chimney cap cleaning may help.
 A lot of caps come with a 5/8" spark arrestor mesh to comply with California regulations and tend to clog the holes in the mesh between chimney sweeps.
-There is a 3/4" mesh available that eliminates this problem in most situations where the smaller mesh is not required by code.
+There is a 3/4" mesh available that eliminates this problem in most situations where the smaller mesh is not ...

 Read More